LeivoSepp/Lesson-LightSensor-TSL2591/README.md

         TSL2591.INT_TIME_400MS;
         TSL2591.INT_TIME_500MS;
 ````
-2. Gain: You can change the gain on the fly, to adapt to brighter/dimmer light situations.
+* **Gain**: You can change the gain on the fly, to adapt to brighter/dimmer light situations.
-   1. TSL2591.GAIN_LOW: use in bright light
+   * TSL2591.GAIN_LOW: use in bright light
-   2. TSL2591.GAIN_MED: use in average light
+   * TSL2591.GAIN_MED: use in average light
-   3. TSL2591.GAIN_HIGH: use in very dim light
+   * TSL2591.GAIN_HIGH: use in very dim light
-   4. TSL2591.GAIN_MAX: use in darkness
+   * TSL2591.GAIN_MAX: use in darkness

 Tu use timing and gain, you need to write one additional line of code.
-First parameter for method SetTiming is gain and second parameter is timing.
+First parameter for method **SetTiming** is gain and second parameter is timing.
 For example, setting gain MAX and timing maximum (500ms), you can measure almost complete darkness.
 ````C#
         public void Run(IBackgroundTaskInstance taskInstance)